Kingdom Chromista, Phylum Ciliophora

 Pleurostomatida are generally slender and flat.
 The front end is tapered and normally curved to one side, with the mouth running along its outer edge, and in larger species may form an extensible proboscis.

-Greek amphi, both sides, leptos, thin
+Greek amphi, on both sides, leptos, thin

 Amphileptus usually have multiple water expulsion vesicles, which form a row along each edge of the cell.
 They are often relatively large, a few kinds reaching 300-800 µm in length.